A topic from the subject of Analysis in Chemistry.

 3. Plot a graph of absorbance vs. concentration.

-• Serial dilution is a technique used to create a series of solutions with known concentrations that are progressively more dilute.
+• Serial dilution: A technique used to create a series of solutions with known concentrations that are progressively more dilute.
+It's crucial for accurately determining concentrations, especially when dealing with solutions that are too concentrated to measure directly.

 Significance:

-This experiment is significant because it allows students to learn about the concepts of concentration and solubility.
-It also provides students with hands-on experience with the techniques of serial dilution and spectrophotometry.
+This experiment is significant because it allows students to learn about the concepts of concentration (including molarity, dilution factor), solubility, and the application of the Beer-Lambert Law.
+It also provides students with hands-on experience with the techniques of serial dilution and spectrophotometry, which are widely used in analytical chemistry.

 Share on: